![]() |

 this makes it resemble a miniature version of a rotated Scottish recumbent

 circle.
-The recumbent is actually in the normal position at the SW (far right in
+The axial stone is actually in the normal position at the SW (far right in

 above photo), and lower than the other stones, as is usual.
 The large northern